Caladenia clavescens: Description

 Caladenia clavescens is a terrestrial, perennial, deciduous, herb with an underground tuber and a single leaf, 8-14 cm long and 6-12 mm wide.
 One, rarely two flowers are borne on a spike 20-35 cm high.
 The flowers are dark red to maroon, sometimes cream-coloured or pinkish with petals and sepals 3.5-6.5 cm long.
 The sepals are 3-4 mm wide, flattened near their bases but taper to a thread-like tip which is densely covered with glands.
 The petals are similar to the sepals but somewhat shorter.
 The labellum curves forward with the tip rolled under, and is broad lance-shaped to egg-shaped, dark purplish, 14-18 mm long and 8-11 mm wide.
 The sides of the labellum are fringed with linear teeth up to nearly 2 mm long, decreasing in length toward the tip of the labellum.
-There are four to six rows of foot-shaped calli along the centre of the labellum and these are also about 2 mm long near the base of the labellum and decrease in length towards its tip.
+There are four to six rows of foot-shaped calli along the centre of the labellum; these are also about 2 mm long near the base of the labellum and decrease in length towards its tip.
 Flowering occurs from September to October.